-Along with local partners such as Dr. Shroff's Charity Eye Hospital and Jayati Bharatam, Project IDI will focus on selected districts in Uttar Pradesh.
-As we refine our model over the next three years, Project IDI will expand into the remaining districts of Uttar Pradesh and change the lives of as many of 60,000 children with MDVI for the better.
+Along with local partners such as Dr. Shroff's Charity Eye Hospital and local NGO Jayati Bharatam, Project IDI will focus on selected districts in Uttar Pradesh.
+As we refine our model over the next three years, Project IDI will expand into the remaining districts of Uttar Pradesh and change the lives of as many as 60,000 children with MDVI for the better.
 We are committed to developing a proof of concept that is scalable and can be adopted by government and other institutions throughout India.

 Our work will not be complete until every child with MDVI is appropriately identified and connected with the resources they need to live a life filled with meaning.